EARLY COLLEGE CREDIT

-All documents (high school transcript, test scores and the UW System Early College Credit Form) must be uploaded via the UW System application.
+All documents (high school transcript, test scores and the UW System Early College Credit Form) must be uploaded via the UW Application.

 Please note the following deadlines to submit all material to the UW-Whitewater Office of Admissions.
 The UW-Whitewater deadlines may not be the same as your high school’s deadlines.